FLARE: A Dataflow-Aware and Scalable Hardware Architecture for Neural-Hybrid Scientific Lossy Compression: Proposed Hardware: FLARE

-The \abbr~Computing Core consists of four primary components: (1) an on-chip \textit{SRAM buffer}, (2) a \textit{Prediction Engine} for processing interpolation and quantization, (3) a \textit{Neural Engine} for neural network operations, and (4) a \textit{Codec Engine} for lossless Huffman codec as compression encoder and decompression decoder.
+The \abbr~Computing Core consists of four components: (1) an on-chip \textit{SRAM buffer}, (2) a \textit{Prediction Engine} for interpolation and quantization, (3) a \textit{Neural Engine} for neural network operations, and (4) a \textit{Codec Engine} for lossless Huffman encoding and decoding.

-The on-chip \textit{SRAM buffer} serves as a high-bandwidth, low-latency temporary storage layer, significantly reducing the need for frequent and costly off-chip DRAM accesses.
-It provides fast data access to the Prediction Engine, enabling efficient pipelined execution of upstream modules.
+The on-chip \textit{SRAM buffer} provides high-bandwidth, low-latency temporary storage for intermediate data.
+It reduces off-chip DRAM accesses and supplies fast data access to the Prediction Engine for pipelined execution.

-The \textit{Prediction Engine} comprises $M$ one-dimensional (1D) systolic arrays, each dedicated to performing interpolation and quantization for a single data block.
-Each array executes matrix-vector multiplications using fixed interpolation coefficients (e.g., $(w_1, w_2, w_3)$ in cubic interpolation).
-A sliding-window mechanism streams neighboring anchor points through the processing elements (PEs) in a pipelined fashion, enabling high data reuse and reducing latency.
-Within each array, the interpolation error is computed by comparing the interpolated values with the original data.
-This error is then quantized, while the quantization code can be used in data reconstruction.
-Since each block is processed independently, the engine can simultaneously handle up to $M$ blocks in parallel, effectively leveraging coarse-grained parallelism across blocks.
+The \textit{Prediction Engine} contains $M$ one-dimensional (1D) systolic arrays, each processing interpolation and quantization for one data block.
+Each array performs matrix-vector multiplications with fixed interpolation coefficients, such as $(w_1, w_2, w_3)$ in cubic interpolation.
+A sliding-window mechanism streams neighboring anchor points through the processing elements (PEs), improving data reuse.
+Within each array, the interpolation error is computed by comparing the interpolated values with the original data and is then quantized for data reconstruction.
+Since blocks are independent, the engine can process up to $M$ blocks in parallel.

-The \textit{Neural Engine} accelerates compute-intensive neural network operations and features a two-dimensional (2D) PE array optimized for common workloads such as convolutions, matrix multiplications, and attention mechanisms.
-The grid-based layout enables parallel processing across multiple data streams with efficient dataflow control.
-To mitigate DRAM bandwidth limitations, the Neural Engine includes a dedicated global buffer for caching intermediate results locally, which reduces off-chip data movement and enables sustained throughput during training or inference.
+The \textit{Neural Engine} accelerates neural network operations using a two-dimensional (2D) PE array for workloads such as convolutions, matrix multiplications, and attention mechanisms.
+Its grid layout supports parallel processing across multiple data streams.
+A dedicated global buffer caches intermediate results locally to reduce DRAM traffic and sustain throughput during training or inference.

-The \textit{Codec Engine} consists of ALU-based processing elements for control-intensive and low-compute Huffman encoding and decoding.
-These tasks involve intensive branch and control logic, tightly integrated with the Prediction Engine to compress or decompress quantized error values immediately.
+The \textit{Codec Engine} uses ALU-based processing elements for control-intensive Huffman encoding and decoding.
+It is tightly integrated with the Prediction Engine so that quantized error values can be compressed or decompressed immediately.